TheCouchPotato420/alt-measure/docs/store.md

 **Finishing a measurement**

-- Release the token to move it to the current position
+- Press **escape** to cancel the measurement and return the token to its initial position
-- Press **enter** to make the ruler permanent and move the token to the current position
+- Release the token or press **enter** to make the ruler permanent and move the token to the current position
-- Press **escape** to return the token to its initial position

 **Making a private measurement**